 GTZAN

-One of the first dataset for music genre classification is GTZAN a dataset developed in 2002 by George Tzanetakis
+One of the first dataset for music genre classification is GTZAN a dataset developed in 2002 by George Tzanetakis.

 The dataset consists of 1000 audio tracks, each of 30 seconds long.
 The 1000 track are then divided into 10 different categories, each containing 100 songs.
-The tracks are all 22050Hz mono 16-bit audio files in “.wav” format (George Tzanekis, 2002).
+The tracks are all 22050Hz mono 16-bit audio files in “.wav” format (George Tzanetakis, 2002).

 The 10 available categories are: classical, country, disco, hiphop, jazz, rock, blues, raggae, pop and metal.